Also Like

 It is a very large, powerful, and imposing-looking dog.
 Despite its size, it is well-proportioned and streamlined.
 In fact, they are quite lean, especially in the back half of their body.

 The Great Dane's head is thin and elongated, but not pointed.
 The muzzle is somewhat rectangular and well-defined.
 The nose is usually black, except in harlequin or blue dogs, where it may be flesh-colored or have black markings.
 The eyes are medium-sized, almond-shaped, and lively.
 The Great Dane's ears are medium-sized, floppy, and traditionally suffered cruel and unjustified ear cropping.
-However, it is now in disuse.
+However, this practice is now falling out of favor.

 The Great Dane's coat is short, shiny, and soft, lying close to the body.
 Recognized shades include brindle, black, harlequin, fawn, or blue.